St Paul's Cathedral School

-St Paul's Cathedral School is an independent preparatory school associated with St Paul's Cathedral in London and is located in New Change in the City of London.
+St Paul's Cathedral School is an independent preparatory school associated with St Paul's Cathedral in London, in New Change in the City of London.

 The school has around 220 pupils, most of whom are day pupils, both boys and girls, including up to 40 boy choristers who are all boarders and who sing the daily services in St Paul's Cathedral.
 The school became co-educational in 2002.

 History

 Originally the school was set up to provide education solely for the choristers and dates from about 1123, when eight needy children were given a home and education in return for singing in the cathedral.
 The Choir School and a grammar school co-existed under the aegis of the cathedral for many years, until the Grammar School was moved and re-established in 1511 by the humanist Dean John Colet to become St Paul's School.
 The Cathedral School and St Paul's School (now a public school) are now distinct and separate institutions.

 The original Choir School, which stood in St Paul's Churchyard, was destroyed with the cathedral in the Great Fire of London in 1666.
 The school has had several incarnations being re-built in 1670, in 1822 (in Cheapside) and 1875 (in Carter Lane).
 The building of 1875 is now a Youth Hostel.
 The current buildings date from the 1960s and were designed by the Architects' Co-Partnership.